AdFlint vs Madgicx — cross-platform AI or deep Meta optimization?

 How does pricing compare?

 Madgicx's Pro plan pricing is tiered by monthly ad spend brackets and is shown inside the app rather than fully published.
 Their Tracking Pro add-on is publicly listed at $49/mo.
-AdFlint is a flat $20/mo on Pro (free plan available) regardless of ad spend, with credits converting 1:1 to ad spend and no percentage markup.
+AdFlint publishes its tiers clearly: Free up to $100/month in ad spend, Launch at $40/month up to $1,000, Growth at $89/month up to $2,500, and higher tiers or custom pricing for larger budgets — your card pays each platform directly with no percentage markup on ad spend.

 Will I get the same Meta optimization quality with AdFlint?